|

 custom realtime per-pixel lighting algorithms.
 I also wrote a custom ellipsoid based collison

-this).
+and physics code (based on this ).
 The level data is loaded from Wavefront OBJ files.
 These files are generated

 out of Quake2 BSP files by a custom converter that also performs various pre-processing steps.
 The